-To remove the battery: press the battery releases on the sides of the battery pack as you slide the battery downward.
+To remove the battery, press and hold the battery releases on the sides of the battery pack as you slide the battery downward.
+You may need to push the top of the battery to start removal.

-Charging and battery maintenance Charging
+Charging and Battery Maintenance Charging